andymac1091/CASA0005book/docs/04-prac4.md

 To avoid merge conflicts be careful with your commits, pushes and pulls.
 Think about what you are doing each time.
 GitHub help pages are quite comprehensive..https://help.github.com/en/articles/resolving-a-merge-conflict-on-github

+## RMarkdown

+OK, so now you have set everything up so that you can become a reproducable research ninja!
+All that remains is to do some reproducable research!

+For the definitive guide on R Markdown, please read [R Markdown: The Definitive Guide](https://bookdown.org/yihui/rmarkdown/) --- obviously!
+It will tell you everything you need to know, far beyond what I am telling you here.

+There is also an excellent guide on the R Studio website -https://rmarkdown.rstudio.com/lesson-1.html

+And a quick cheatsheet here: https://github.com/rstudio/cheatsheets/raw/master/rmarkdown-2.0.pdf

+And an older one here: http://www.rstudio.com/wp-content/uploads/2016/03/rmarkdown-cheatsheet-2.0.pdf

+One of the awesome things about R Markdown is it can be converted into a range of different formats - html for webpages, word documents, PDFs, blogs, books - virtually everything!

+Now, earlier on in this exercise, I got you to open a new R Notebook or R Markdown file.
+They are both R Markdown Documents, but the Notebook allows chunks of code to be run independently.

+....Add Rmarkdown, making a website then bookdown as advanced section.